 Sensitivity analysis of the right-hand side and objective function coefficients is somewhat easy to understand because the objective function value changes linearly with modest changes in these coefficients.
 Unfortunately, the objective function value may change nonlinearly with changes in constraint coefficients.
 However, there is a very simple formula for approximating the effect of small changes in constraint coefficients.
-Suppose we wish to examine the effect of decreasing by a small amount e the coefficient of variable e in row e of the LP.
+Suppose we wish to examine the effect of decreasing by a small amount e the coefficient of variable j in row i of the LP.
 The formula is:

-(improvement in objective value) $\approx$ (value of variable j) $\times$ (dual price of row i) $\times$ e
+(improvement in objective value) \approx (value of variable j) × (dual price of row i) × e